 Today, school violence leaves administrators with unique challenges in providing for the physical and emotional safety of their students and staff.

-Although lockdown drills are essential for student safety, they do come with serious side effects.
+Although lockdown drills are an often required safety measure, they do come with serious side effects.
 These situations can be triggering or even traumatizing for students and teachers.
 They can cause anxiety, uncertainty, stress and difficulty learning.

-As an administrator, how can you prepare students for these dangerous situations in a way that is not traumatizing?
+As an administrator, how can you follow procedures and prepare students for these dangerous situations in a way that is not traumatizing?

 #1 Ensure that all teachers know your lockdown procedures.